benmodels/behavioral_cloning/README.md

 <img align="center|top">
 <img src="./Figures/model_summary.png" width="400"/> <img src="./Figures/model_small_summary.png" width="400"/>

+#### Training:
+Mean Squared Error of steering angle prediction is used as the loss function and both models are trained using "ADAM" optimizer with learning rate 0.001 and first/second moment coefficients (beta_1/beta_2) equal to 0.9 and 0.999 respectively.
+Models often benefit from reducing the learning rate once learning stagnates.
+The learning rate is multiplied by 0.8 whenever no improvement in vlidation loss is seen in the last 10 epochs.
+In order to speed up the training and prevent overfitting due to training over many epochs, an early stopping criterion is considered based on the loss over validation set.
+That is, after each epoch the weights are saved only if the validation loss was less than the minimum visited so far and the training stops if the validation loss was not improved in the past 20 epochs.
+The maximum number of epochs is chosen large enough (200) so that the training only stops when the aforementioned criteria are met.

+    # Save the best model by validation mean squared error
+    checkpoint = ModelCheckpoint("model_small.h5", monitor='val_loss', verbose=1, save_best_only=True, mode='min')
+    # Reduce learning rate when the validation loss plateaus
+    reduce_lr = ReduceLROnPlateau(monitor='val_loss', factor=0.8, patience=5, min_lr=1e-6)
+    # Stop training when there is no improvment.
+    early_stop = EarlyStopping(monitor='val_loss', min_delta=0.0001, patience=20, verbose=1, mode='min')
+    callbacks=[checkpoint, early_stop, reduce_lr]
+Training: Optimizer, callbacks, number of epochs.

 #### Preprocessing:
 * Cropping: 30% of the image from top is cropped out to reduce the image size.
 This part of the image only shows the sky and does